gnon17/DAG-Node-Monitor/README.md

 Now we need to edit the script files so they are customized to monitor your node and send notifications to your discord channel.
 1. Download the dag-node-monitor-L0.ps1 and dag-node-monitor-L1.ps1 files from this repo.
-2. Open them in a text editor or code editor to edit.
+2. Open them in a text editor or code editor.
 You can also right-click and choose edit if you're using Windows.
 There are two things you need to edit.
 There are variables for your node's public IP address ($nodeIP) and a variable for the Webhook URL ($discordhook).
 Edit these so they use your node IP and your webhook URL.
 Do this for both the L1 and L0 scripts.
 Save them when finished.
     - ![image](https://github.com/gnon17/DAG-Node-Monitor/assets/105109259/05a63e2a-6845-4ee4-af20-b865549e9de1)
 3. I have the email portion commented out since PowerShell uses older legacy authentication to send email.
 The most secure way to use this is to use an app password.
 Some email providers still allow this, but others don't.
 Gmail and Yahoo mail allow app passwords, but only for older established accounts.
 New accounts are not permitted to create app passwords.
 If you want to use email or email to SMS, you'll need to uncomment this portion (remove the #s) and complete the necessary variables highlighted in the screenshot below.
-    -
 4. If using Windows, move the files to the c:\temp folder.
 If it does not exist, create it.
 You can save it elsewhere if you'd like to, but remember where you saved it.
 The template task files for Windows reference c:\temp.

 ### How to Monitor your Node using Windows